Chigi (Cardigan Welsh Corgi & Chihuahua Mix): Info, Pictures, Characteristics & Facts

 Temperament & Intelligence of the Chigi

 Playful, loving, and exceptionally intelligent, the Chigi is an ideal small dog for all sorts of people and families.
-Thanks to the long history of its parent breeds and their excellent blending in this crossbreed, the Chi-Corgi is incredibly adaptable to a wide range of living situations.
+Thanks to the long history of its parent breeds and their excellent blending in this crossbreed, the Corgi Chihuahua Mix is incredibly adaptable to a wide range of living situations.
 Whether living in an apartment, a home with a yard, or even traveling with their owners, this lovable breed can get along well just about anywhere.

 Are These Dogs Good for Families?